tiyd-python-2015-05/consumer-complaints/README.md

 The project is ready to go.
-Just run the ipython notebook file:consumer_complaints.ipynb for normal mode Couldn't quite figure out the means, but, I got the weekdays, I think
+Just run the ipython notebook file:consumer_complaints.ipynb for normal mode

 # Analyze Consumer Complaint Data